rhish9h/rhish9h/README.md

 I’ve always been fascinated by technology and love programming.
 I’m constantly learning new things and striving for continuous improvement.

 - 🌱 My subjects for the Fall 2023 semester:
+  - SER 517 Software Factory Capstone
+- 🌱 My subjects for the Fall 2023 semester:
   - CSE 572 Data Mining
   - SER 421 Web-Based Applications
   - SER 594 Topic: Data Science for Software Engineers